JacobLevinson/nhd-2.7-12864wd-3wire-spi/README.md

 sudo rmmod ssd1322fb
 ```

+## Wiring the Display

+**Ensure that you wire the NHD-2.7-12864WD display according to the datasheet for the 3-wire SPI interface**.
+You can find the datasheet [here](https://newhavendisplay.com/content/specs/NHD-2.7-12864WDY3.pdf).

+The following pins should be connected:

+* **SPI_MOSI (DIN)**: Connect to the Master Out Slave In (MOSI) pin on your microcontroller or Raspberry Pi.
+* **SPI_SCLK (CLK)**: Connect to the Serial Clock (SCLK) pin on your microcontroller or Raspberry Pi.
+* **CS (Chip Select)**: Connect to the Chip Select (CS) pin, which should be tied to a GPIO pin on your microcontroller or Raspberry Pi.
+* **RES (Reset)**: **Important**: The reset pin must be held high for normal operation.
+Ensure that the pin is tied to a high signal (3.3V or 5V).
+* **VCC**: Connect to a 3.3V or 5V power source depending on your setup.
+* **GND**: Connect to the ground pin of your microcontroller or Raspberry Pi.

+Refer to the display's datasheet for more detailed wiring instructions specific to the NHD-2.7-12864WD for 3-wire SPI communication.

 ## Troubleshooting

 1. **Driver Not Loading**: Ensure that SPI is enabled and the `dtoverlay` has been applied correctly.
 Check the logs using `dmesg` to see any error messages related to SPI or the framebuffer.

 2. **No Framebuffer Device**: If `/dev/fbX` is not showing up, check the `dmesg` logs for errors during driver initialization.

 3. **Display Not Updating**: Make sure your wiring is correct, especially the SPI, DC, and RST lines.
-Double-check the `ssd1322fb_write` function to ensure the display update is triggered properly.

 ## License